-GIA adopts a risk-based audit approach.
-The annual work plan of GIA covers all major activities and processes of the Company's operations, businesses and service units.
-Special reviews are also performed at the request of senior management.
-The results of these audit activities are communicated to key members of executive and senior management of the Company upon completion, and to the Audit Committee at each regularly scheduled meeting throughout the year.
-Audit issues are closely tracked and followed up for proper implementation such that progress will be reported to the Audit Committee, executive and senior management of the Company (as the case may be) periodically.
+GIA adopts a risk-and-control-based audit approach.
+The annual work plan of GIA covers major activities and processes of the Company's operations, businesses and service units.
+Special reviews are also performed at management's request.
+The results of these audit activities are communicated to the Audit Committee.
+Audit issues are tracked, followed up for proper implementation and their progress are reported to the Audit Committee periodically.

-GIA maintains primary accountability to the Board and independence from the responsibilities of management.
-The Head of GIA reports functionally to the Chairman of the Audit Committee, and administratively to the Group Managing Director and the Chief Financial Officer of the Company.
+GIA provides independent assurance to the Board, the Audit Committee and the executive management of the Company on the adequacy and effectiveness of internal controls for the Company.
+The Head of GIA reports directly to the Chairman of the Audit Committee, the Group Managing Director and the Chief Financial Officer of the Company.

-The senior management of the Company, supported by the GRM&C and GIA, is responsible for the design, implementation and monitoring of the enterprise risk management and internal control systems, and for providing regular reports to the Board and/or the Audit Committee on the effectiveness of these systems.
+The senior management of the Company, supported by the GRM&C and GIA, is responsible for the design, implementation and monitoring of the risk management and internal control systems, and for providing regular reports to the Board and/or the Audit Committee on the effectiveness of these systems.